 IBM X FORCE INDEX FINDING: Phishing and Vulnerability Exploitation – The Top Initial Access Vectors in Attacks

 In 2022, X-Force reported an 800% rise in infections caused by exploiting the WannaCry vulnerability from 2017.
-This underscores the significance of organisations refining their vulnerability management plans and prioritizing critical patches.
+This underscores the significance of organisations refining their vulnerability management plans and prioritising critical patches.

 IBM X FORCE INDEX FINDING: Cyber-Related Developments of Russiaโs First Year of War in Ukraine – Hacktivism & Wiper Attacks

-However, what the IBM report does highlight is Russiaโs deployment of a vast number of wipers against Ukraine targets, and that hacktivism has seen a resurgence from groups attacking both sides.
+However, what the IBM report does highlight is Russiaโs deployment of a vast number of wipers against Ukrainian targets, and that hacktivism has seen a resurgence from groups attacking both sides.

 Modern warfare no longer means isolated geographical combat, and this war has reignited international hacktivist threats โ spawning pro-Russian groups with global target lists โ and has reshaped the cybercrime landscape in Eastern Europe.

-However, its not all doom and gloom itโs worth noting that defenders are proficiently utilizing the advancements in detection, response, and information sharing that have been established over the past few years.
-Several of the initial wiper attacks were promptly recognized, examined, and disseminated, aiding in shielding others from being targeted.
+However, it’s not all doom and gloom; itโs worth noting that defenders are proficiently utilising the advancements in detection, response, and information sharing that have been established over the past few years.
+Several of the initial wiper attacks were promptly recognised, examined, and disseminated, aiding in shielding others from being targeted.

 Recommendations from the X-Force Threat Intelligence Index